linolayani/linoleparquet.github.io/content/posts/2022/kubernetes-labels-annotations/index.md

 Annotation, are also key/values pairs.
 On the other hands these are not used by Kubernetes internally.
 Annotation are meant to contain non-identifying metadata.
 It usually contain raw information destined to the cluster administrator and users, such as the name of the team running the service.

-`kubectl annotate pod nginx really_imporant_info=’Mr X really really like this pod.
+`kubectl annotate pod nginx really_important_info=’Mr X really really like this pod.
 Do not delete it otherwise he be heartbroken.’`

 It can also contain configuration information meant to be interpreted by a specific tool.
 Most IngressController rely on annotations to handle configuration.
 [Nginx](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/) is one of them.

----

 ## Conclusion

 So, which one should you use?
 Well, it depends on your use case:
 If you want to create **relationships between Kubernetes objects**, **labels** are the way to go.
 If you want to write **non-technical information** attached to a Kubernetes object or leverage an **option of a tool**, **annotations** will serve you better.

----

-Thank you for taking the time to read my article.
-If you’re as passionate about cloud technology as I am, make sure to check out my other article.
-I‘m always sharing new insights and information, and I’d love to have you along for the journey!